Overview#

 Specifying output tables#

-for a mandatory output will result in an error.)
+The Banff procedures automatically create a number of output tables.
+Some of these are optional, and can be disabled by specifying False.
+(Specifying False for an optional output will prevent it from being produced at all, possibly reducing memory usage.
+Specifying False for a mandatory output will result in an error.)
 The default format for output tables is the in-memory PyArrow Table.
 To produce the output in another in-memory format, specify its associated identifier as a string.
 To write outputs to file, specify a file path with a supported extension.

 See the table of supported formats for a list of identifiers and extensions.
 Please see the Output Tables document for a full list of output tables by procedure.